ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 A MongoDB deployment cannot support both [public and private endpoints simultaneously](https://cloud.ibm.com/docs/databases-for-mongodb?topic=cloud-databases-service-endpoints#provisioning-with-service-endpoints).
 This cannot be changed after provisioning.
 {: .important}

+For more information on accessing services using service endpoints, see [Secure access to services using service endpoints ](/docs/account?topic=account-service-endpoints-overview).

 ## Enabling Service Endpoints
 {: #-enabling-service-endpoints}